Jollywatt/typst-fletcher/src/paths.typ

 }

 /// Return the position, velocity and acceleration vectors of a point
-/// on a path by its segment index.
+/// on a path at a particular segment index.
-///
+#let point-on-path-by-segment(
+  path,
-/// The integer part of the segment index refers to which segment the
+  /// The _segment index_ is a number whose integer part refers to a
-/// point lies and the fractional part refers to how far along the segment
+  /// segment of the path and whose fractional part specifies how far
-/// it is (in terms the segment's $t$ parameter, not its path length).
+  /// along this segment to go (in terms the linear or Bézier segment's
+  /// $t$ parameter, not its path length). index,
+  /// Count segments from the end of the path instead of the start.
+  rev: false,
-#let point-on-path-by-segment(path, index) = {
+) = {
   assert(is-path(path))
-  if index < 0 {
+  if rev or index < 0 {
+    if index > 0 { index *= -1 }
     let total-segments = path.map(subpath => subpath.last().len()).sum(default: 0)
     index += total-segments
   }